 It may seem odd to see beach day on an Orlando vacation tips list, but guests need it.
 Amusement parks fill the calendar, so when do families have time for relaxation?
 Don’t worry.
 Orlando has four beaches within a two-hour drive, including Cocoa Beach, Canaveral National Seashore, Daytona Beach and Tampa Bay.

-Spending the day at the beach provides a much-needed break from large crowds, screams and bustling activity.
-Pack up the car with beach necessities and a good book and relax.
-A few hours of waves rolling into the shore and watching marine life will rejuvenate everyone.
+A day at the beach provides a much-needed break from large crowds and bustling activity.
+Pack up the car with beach necessities and relax.
+A few hours of waves and watching marine life will rejuvenate everyone.

 If a beach day isn’t possible, consider a spa day and book a massage, tour an area park, or explore nearby Kissimmee.
 The town is located south of Orlando and offers family-friendly attractions, scenic tours, boat rides, fishing and hot-air balloon rides.
 Read a quick Kissimmee guide.

 Most Orlando parks allow guests to bring snacks and water in small bags.
 Equip each family member with their own bag and carry extra supplies.